JamesSkemp/words/content/post/windows-10-touchpad-fix-for-the-asus-x200m.md

 +++
-title = "Windows 10 touchpad fix for the ASUS X200M" summary = "One possible way to fix an unresponsive touchpad on the ASUS X200M after a Windows 10 install." draft = false comments = true date = "2015-08-07T22:21:19-05:00"
+title = "Windows 10 touchpad fix for the ASUS X200M" description = "One possible way to fix an unresponsive touchpad on the ASUS X200M after a Windows 10 install." draft = false comments = true date = "2015-08-07T22:21:19-05:00"